DaCodingBeast/BackTrackingIMU/README.md

 Through reading the IMU infrequently <b>(from 100ms+)</b> you keep Loop Times at a low <b>7ms</b> <br>Note: using nothing other than the IMU and odometry encoders<be>

 Is it effective?
 Testing on my team's robot has proven an increase in accuracy of 1.5%<br>
+Without looking at the big picture, it may seem to have little impact.
-<b>Although it seems to be small, it can determine whether you win or lose a match, as autos in FTC often require the robot to be <i>perfectly</i> positioned when depositing game objects.
+But it can determine whether you win or lose a match, as autos in FTC often require the robot to be <i>perfectly</i> positioned when depositing game objects.
+This error can amount to errors of over 10 inches in your autos.

 Don't believe these statistics?
 This project was created so that you can <b>test</b> it yourself!